FlatRock Capital Partners logo

 FlatRock Capital Partners Review

 The company offers four primary financing products: traditional small business loans with fixed payment plans and quick funding; SBA-expedited loans designed to streamline the typically lengthy government loan process; merchant cash advances for businesses needing flexible repayment tied to cash flow; and lines of credit with interest-only structures where borrowers pay interest only on funds actually used.
-All products feature quick approval processes and competitive rates.
+All products feature application-timing claims processes and rate claims to verify.
 Their application process is described as "quick and hassle-free" with approval stated to occur "in seconds."

 The website lacks specific information about APR ranges, typical loan amounts, credit score requirements, or industry-specific lending focuses.
 No details are provided about actual approval rates, funding timelines, or customer reviews.
 The company does not disclose whether they operate as a direct lender or broker, or whether they work exclusively with certain types of businesses.
 Transparency around actual costs and fees is minimal on the public-facing site.